w4term3loon/smpc-he/README.md

 # MinIPC - Minimal IPC Library for Lua

-This component was made to compliment the Secure Multi-Party Computation and Secure Two-Party Vector Product Using Paillier Cryptosystem PoCs.
-Here is a brief about the IPC functionalities and in the designated folders I elaborate on the two implmentations in deeper spcifics.
+This component complements the Secure Multi-Party Computation and Secure Two-Party Vector Product Proofs of Concept using the Paillier Cryptosystem.
+Below is a brief overview of the IPC functionalities.
+Detailed descriptions of the two implementations can be found in their respective folders.

 ## Overview
 MiniPC is a lightweight Inter-Process Communication (IPC) library for Lua that provides robust TCP socket communication with automatic retry mechanisms.
 It simplifies client-server communication patterns with an emphasis on reliability and ease of use.